freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 ### Notes

-- Acceptance Tests can be written in any language and run using various tools available that would take care of the infrastructure mentioned above e.g. opening a browser, loading a page, providing the methods to access elements on the page, assertion libraries, and so on.
+- Acceptance Tests can be written in any language and run using various tools available that would take care of the infrastructure mentioned above e.g. Opening a browser, loading a page, providing the methods to access elements on the page, assertion libraries and so on.

 - Every time you write a piece of software that will be used again (even by yourself), it helps to write a test for it.
 When you yourself or another makes changes to this code, running the tests will ensure that you have not broken existing functionality.

 - It is usually performed by the users or the Subject Matter Experts.
-It is also called User Acceptance Testing (UAT).
+It is also called the User Acceptance Testing (UAT).
 UAT involves most common real life scenarios.
 Unlike system testing, it does not focus on the errors or crashes, but on the functionality.
 UAT is done at the end of the testing life-cycle and will decide if the software is moved to the next environment or not.

 - A good way of defining which acceptance tests should be written is to add acceptance criteria to a user story.
-With acceptance criteria, you can define when a user story is ready to deploy and the issue completed to your wishes.
+With acceptance criteria, you can define when a user story is ready to deploy, and the issue completed to your wishes.

 - In an Agile project it is important for the team to have acceptance criteria defined for all user stories.
 The Acceptance Testing work will use the defined criteria for evaluating the delivered functionality.
 When a story can pass all acceptance criteria it is complete.

 - Acceptance testing can also validate if a completed epic/story/task fulfills the defined acceptance criteria.
-In contrast to definition of done, this criteria can cover specific business cases that the team wants to solve.
+In contrast to definition of done, these criteria can cover specific business cases that the team wants to solve.
 This provides a good measurement of work quality.

 #### More Information:
 - [International Software Testing Qualifications Board](http://www.istqb.org/)